Skip to main content

 Set the user's password by submitting the verification code that the user received in the email together with the user's password.

-3. Enrol the user's device
+3. Enroll the user's device

 3.1.
-Enrol user using OTP via SMS
+Enroll user using OTP via SMS

 3.2.
 Verify the user's mobile device